philliphan3532/network-analysis-project/TXGNN_README.md

+*This is the README from the TxGNN module repo*

 # TxGNN: Zero-shot prediction of therapeutic use with geometric deep learning and human centered design

 This repository hosts the official implementation of TxGNN, a model for identifying therapeutic opportunities for diseases with limited treatment options and minimal molecular understanding that leverages recent advances in geometric deep learning and human-centered.